-Students will examine the use of assessment techniques and tools, particularly in relationship to individual, marriage, and family counseling, in both church and community counseling settings.
-Students will learn to use selected evaluation and testing measures.
-(Prerequisite: MFPSY 5512)
+Students will examine the use of assessment techniques and tools, particularly in relationship to individual, marriage, and family counseling.
+Students will learn to use selected evaluation and testing measures, along with ethical methods of instrument development, administration, and interpretation of results.
+(Prerequisite: MFPSY5512)